 Well-drained soil is very important.
-A high quality cactus mix is great.
-If you can't find any that is made for cactus you can mix two parts regular potting soil with one part coarse sand.
+A high-quality cactus mix is great.
+If you can't find any that is made for cactus you can mix two parts of regular potting soil with one part of coarse sand.

 As new growth appears in the spring, put a diluted solution of liquid houseplant fertilizer 2 to 3 weeks after the start of the new growth.
 The cactus should be repotted every 2 to 3 years depending on how depleted the soil is.
 Repotting should be done in the spring.